 About the Author

 Her first novel, The Interpreter (Farrar, Straus & Giroux) was the winner of a PEN Open Book Award and a finalist for a PEN Hemingway Prize, and her articles and essays have appeared in The New York Times, Washington Post, Slate, Atlantic, and The New Republic, where she is a contributing editor.
-Her recent essay on fear for Lapham’s Quarterly will appear in The Best American Essays 2018 (The Best American Series, Houghton Mifflin Hartcourt).
-She has been featured in the media around the world, including on CNN’s Christian Amanpour Show and Fareed Zakaria’s GPS, BBC Radio 4, NPR Morning Edition, and Jon Stewart’s The Daily Show.
-She holds a Guggenheim fellowship in fiction, a George Soros’s Open Society fellowship and a Fulbright Research Grant in nonfiction, and is a 2017-8 Ferris journalism fellow at Princeton University.
+Her recent essay on fear for Lapham’s Quarterly appears in The Best American Essays 2018 (Houghton Mifflin Hartcourt).
+She has been featured in the media around the world, including on CNN’s Christian Amanpour Show and Fareed Zakaria’s GPS, BBC Breakfast Show, BBC Radio 4, NPR’s Morning Edition, and Jon Stewart’s The Daily Show.
+She holds a Guggenheim fellowship in fiction, a George Soros’s Open Society fellowship and a Fulbright Research Grant in nonfiction, and a Ferris journalism fellowship at Princeton University.
 Her 2015 TED Talk, which received a standing ovation from its audience including Bill Gates and Al Gore, has since drawn millions of viewers online.
 She is a 2019 New America fellow.